 If you are an employee, your employer will usually take income tax out of your wages and pay it to the U.S. Treasury in your name.
 This is called withholding.
-The rate of withholding depends on the amount of your income and the information you give your employer on Form W-4, Employee's Withholding Allowance Certificate.
+The rate of withholding depends on the amount of your income and the information you give your employer on Form W-4.
 The amount withheld is credited against the tax you owe when you file your U.S. tax return.